Bubblegum Crisis: Reception

-Critical reception of Bubblegum Crisis has been generally positive.
+Critical reception of Bubblegum Crisis has been positive, and has been regarded as one of the greatest cyberpunk anime of all time.

 Raphael See of THEM Anime Reviews gave the series a rating of 4 out of 5 stars, praising the quality of the animation, the soundtrack, and the series' sense of humor.
 However, he suggested it was held back by a low quality dub, a lack of character development, and an inconsistent plot, saying that while some episodes were "really solid", others would leave out many major details, forcing the viewer to make their own assumptions: "Overall, not a bad watch.
 In fact, at times, Bubblegum Crisis can be really good.
 Unfortunately, oversights and carelessness here and there keep this series from being all it can be."
 Tim Henderson of Anime News Network gave the series an A− rating, praising the animation, soundtrack, story, and characters.
 He states that the series gets better with every passing episode, and that the final two episodes are the best of the series.
+Comic Book Resources listed Bubblegum Crisis as the ninth greatest cyberpunk anime series of all time, noting that the series "combines within itself everything that makes cyberpunk so tantalizing, its peerless aesthetics and chaotic storyline that manages to be both deep and bizarrely fun, making it a classic for the ages."
+Destructoid named Bubblegum Crisis the eighth best cyberpunk anime of all time.